Triad (organised crime): Legislation in Hong Kong

 Primary laws addressing triads are the Societies Ordinance and the Organized and Serious Crimes Ordinance.
 The former, enacted in 1949 to outlaw triads in Hong Kong, stipulates that any person convicted of being (or claiming to be) an officeholder or managing (or assisting in the management) of a triad can be fined up to HK$1 million and imprisoned for up to 15 years.

 The power of triads has also diminished due to the 1974 establishment of the Independent Commission Against Corruption.
 The commission targeted corruption in police departments linked with triads.
-Being a member of a triad is an offence punishable by fines ranging from HK$100,000 to HK$250,000 and three to seven years imprisonment under an ordinance enacted in Hong Kong in 1994, which aims to provide police with special investigative powers, provide heavier penalties for organized-crime activities, and authorize the courts to confiscate the proceeds of such crimes.
+Being a member of a triad is an offence punishable by fines ranging from HK$100,000 to HK$250,000 and three to seven years imprisonment under an ordinance enacted in Hong Kong in 1994, which aims to provide police with special investigative powers, provide heavier penalties for organised-crime activities, and authorise the courts to confiscate the proceeds of such crimes.